elves/elvish.io/src/learn/unique-semantics.md

 <!-- toc -->

+<div class="clear"></div>

-When compared to other shells the semantics of Elvish is unique in many aspects in many aspects.
+The semantics of Elvish is unique in many aspects when compared to other shells.
 This can be surprising if you are used to other shells, and it is a result of the [design choice](/ref/philosophy.html) of making Elvish a full-fledged programming language.

 # Structureful IO